-The institution will require additional state funding to initiate and sustain this program.
+The institution will re equire additional state funding to initiate and sustain this program.

+Yes

+Signature of Chief Academic Officer

+No

+Signature of Chief Academic Officer

 If "no," please complete items 1, 2, and 3 below.

 1. Estimated \$\$ and funding source to initiate and operate the program.